sophiayduan/clink/JOURNAL.md

 ---
 title: "Clink"
 author: "Sophia"
-description: "A small eink clock"
+description: "A small eink display clock"
 created: "2025-07-31"
 ---

-Date: 07-31

-Time spent: 9h
+Total time spent: 9h

+# July 1st: done

+**Total time spent: 9h**

 Last night I decided I wanted an eink clock and today was my last chance to get one, so I sat down and got lots of work done.
 It is a eink display controlled through usbc and can draw power from usbc and if that isn't plugged in then it uses a lipo battery.